Registration starts March 13th for our Spring 2026 classes. Session begins the week of March 30.

 Scent Work Workshop Participants will sign up for a 15 minute time slot each week.
 There will be a different theme each week such as corners, converging odors, distractions, etc.

 Tracking is a sport where dogs are trained by bringing out their natural ability to recognize and follow human scent.
 Dogs possess an extremely high level of scent capability and owners who do tracking with their dogs find joy in seeing the dogs at work using their innate scenting skills.
 The AKC has a Tracking program.
-Our Beginning Tracking class gets you started.
+Our Beginning Tracking class gets you started, and the Tracking Workshop welcomes any level and builds on where you are.

 Tracking/Scentwork Registration Form (fill out after speaking with Sandy)